-The "Son of Sam" aka "the .44 Caliber Killer" are names given to serial killer David Berkowitz.
-He confessed to killing six people and wounding seven others in the course of eight shootings in New York City between 1976 and 1977.
+The "Son of Sam" aka "the .44-Caliber Killer" are names given to serial killer David Berkowitz.
+He confessed to killing six people and wounding seven others in the course of eight shootings in New York City in 1976 and '77.
 He later changed his story.

 Berkowitz had a twisted fantasy life and was diagnosed by several forensic psychiatrists as paranoid schizophrenic.
 He was particularly terrified of big, black, barking dogs that he felt were demons giving him instructions to kill.
 At one point in 1967, Berkowitz rented a room from Jack and Nann Cassara, and they remembered that David had been unusually bothered by their dog.
 When they got a strange letter from a couple named Sam and Francis Carr, whom they had never met, the Cassaras and the Carrs got together and, after comparing notes, found that the Carrs' black Laborador Harvey had recently been shot and killed, along with another German shepherd in their neighborhood.
 They wondered whether this might have been the handiwork of David Berkowitz and took their suspicions to the police, but there was no followup.
 When Berkowitz was finally caught ten years later, and the police were able to piece together David's story based on the facts and on his confessions, it appeared that Berkowitz had imagined an elaborate satanic cult whose members included the Cassaras and the Carrs, among others.
 In his fantasy, David thought that Sam Carr was possessed by a demon named "Sam" who ordered him to kill.
 Thus, David thought of himself as the "son" of Sam.